Beyond Order: 12 More Rules for Life - Book Summary

 Rule One — Do not carelessly denigrate social institutions or creative achievement

-While our individual responsibility and actions are the most immediate means of power we all have available, society shapes our personas.
+While our responsibility and actions are the most immediate means of power we all have available, society shapes our personas.
 Society is composed of the people we surround ourselves with, the wider community, social institutions.

 Personal responsibility needs to be coherently integrated with society and the broader community.
 We can expand our efforts to the broader community once we have our "house in perfect order."
 There is utility, according to dr. Peterson, in being the "top dog" in a community and society at large.
 But one does not become top dog merely through power.
 Power is not the landmark of functioning societies.
 Competence is.
 Confusing or even mixing the two concepts (power and competence) is a dangerous mistake.
 There must be competence over time in order for authority and power to arise.
 In well-functioning organizations, it is the most competent individual who rises to the top, recognized by others for his ability and intellectual capacities.